 Sailing up into Paris on a small boat flying the Irish flag was special.

-When asked about people's reaction to her continuing to sail into her seventies, Moira says
+When asked about people's reaction to her continuing to sail into her seventies, she says

 My grandchildren probably think their Gran is a little mad but I get a lot of encouragement.

-Both Moira and Owen have no plans to stop their enjoyment of sailing the seas.
+Both Moira Kearon and Owen Hearty have no plans to stop their enjoyment of sailing the seas.